anand1velusamy/paas-service-deploy/README.md

-# config-service-deploy
+# paas-service-deploy

-The deployment repository for the Configuration Service
+The deployment repository for the PAAS Service

 # Deployment Types